bradlucas/advent-of-code-2018/README.md

-# Advent of Code in Clojure 2018
+# Advent of Code 2018

 [Adevent of Code 2018](https://adventofcode.com/) in Clojure.